-For this reason, we are extending our open access policy to include monographs and book chapters, specifically:
+For this reason, we have extended our open access policy to include monographs and book chapters, specifically:

-(1) The policy change applies to all original scholarly monographs and book chapters authored or coauthored by Trust grantholders as part of their grant-funded research.
+(a) The policy change applies to all original scholarly monographs and book chapters authored or co-authored by Trust grantholders as part of their grant-funded research.
 The policy does not apply to textbooks, ‘trade’ books, general reference works or works of fiction, or to collections edited, but not authored, by Trust grantholders.

-(2) In line with the existing open access policy, grantholders are required to make these research outputs available through PMC Bookshelf and Europe PubMed Central (Europe PMC) as soon as possible, with a maximum embargo of six months.
+(b) In line with the existing open access policy, grantholders are required to make these research outputs available through PMC Bookshelf and Europe PMC as soon as possible, with a maximum embargo of six months.